Research

 442nd ordered overseas.

-100th Infantry incorporated into the 442nd Regimental Combat Team while retaining its unit designation.
-The final 442nd RCT consisted of the 2nd, 3rd, and 100th Infantry Battalions; the 522nd Field Artillery Battalion; the 232nd Engineering Company; the 206th Army Band; Anti-Tank Company; Cannon Company; and Service Company.
+100th Infantry Battalion (Separate) is attached to the 442nd Regimental Combat Team while retaining its unit designation, then redesignated on August 10, 1944 as the 100th Battalion, 442nd Infantry, allowed to retain its numeric designation.
+The final 442nd RCT consisted of the 100th Battalion, 2nd Battalion, 3rd Battalion, and 522nd Field Artillery Battalion; the 232nd Engineering Company; the 206th Army Band; and Anti-Tank, Cannon, and Service Companies.

 26 June 1944